- Direct Final Rule to Revise Taxonomy and Common Name ( 86 FR 47022, 08/23/2021)

 In the Spotlight

 Rice’s whales are protected under the Marine Mammal Protection Act.
-NOAA Fisheries listed the Gulf of Mexico Bryde’s whale subspecies in 2019 as endangered under the Endangered Species Act, and in 2021 revised the common and scientific name to Rice’s whale, Balaneoptera ricei, and its classification to species to reflect the scientifically accepted taxonomy and nomenclature of the whales.
-This change to the species and common names does not affect the listing status.
+NOAA Fisheries listed the Gulf of Mexico Bryde’s whale subspecies in 2019 as endangered under the Endangered Species Act (ESA).
+In 2021, we revised the common and scientific name to Rice’s whale, Balaenoptera ricei, and its classification to species to reflect the scientifically accepted taxonomy and nomenclature of the whales.
+This change to the species and common names does not affect its ESA listing status.